-- (i) develops, monitors and reviews standards and procedures relating to the accreditation of medical programs and the assessment of programs and their education providers1. - (ii) oversees the AMC's accreditation activities for primary medical programs - (iii) supports improvement in medical education in Australia and New Zealand.
+- (i) develops, monitors and reviews standards and procedures relating to the accreditation of medical programs and the assessment of programs and their education providers1. - (ii) oversees the AMC's accreditation activities for primary medical programs - (iii) supports improvement in medical education in Australia and Aotearoa New Zealand.

-The Committee includes members appointed after consultation with the Australian Medical Students' Association; the Confederation of Postgraduate Medical Education Councils; the Council of Presidents of Medical Colleges; the Medical Council of New Zealand; and Medical Deans Australia and New Zealand.
+The Committee's Terms of Reference outline the membership of the Committee which includes members appointed after consultation with the Australian Medical Students' Association; the Confederation of Postgraduate Medical Education Councils; the Council of Presidents of Medical Colleges; the Medical Council of New Zealand; and Medical Deans Australia and New Zealand.
 The Committee also includes members from related AMC committees, a member with background in and knowledge of health consumer issues and two positions, established to enhance the contribution of Aboriginal and/or Torres Strait Islander and Māori peoples to the AMC's accreditation processes.